hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/515_054_swami_ramakrishnananda.md

 will go all right. . . .
 Everybody wants to be a leader, but it is the failure to grasp that he is *born*, that causes all this mischief. ...

 Our matrons are all hale and hearty, I hope?
-Where is Gour-Mâ?
+Where is Gour-Mā?
 We want a thousand such Mothers with that noble stirring spirit. ...
 We want all.
 It is not at all necessary that all should have the same faith in our Lord as we have, but we want to unite all the powers of goodness against